Humanities Stream

 1:00 pm Registration in Magdalen College’s Old Kitchen Bar with coffee & tea

-2:00 pm Christianity and the Humanities - Anna Nickerson, Associate Professor and Tutor in Poetry
+2:00 pm The Intellectual Life - Anna Nickerson, Associate Professor and Tutor in Poetry, Christ Church College

 3:30 pm Coffee & tea in the Old Kitchen Bar